d3fc/d3fc/components/series/README.md

 fc.series.**line**()

-Constructs a new instance of the Candlestick component.
+Constructs a new instance of the Line Series component.

 ```javascript
 var line = fc.series.line()